philmcminn/com1001-code/README.md

 To run an example you'll need to change to the directory where it exists as a Ruby file.
 You'll need to ensure the appropriate gems are installed.
 Each directory contains a ``GemFile`` so it is easy for you to ensure this using [Bundler](https://bundler.io).
-Bundler is already installed on Codio (if you're using your own machine – which is _not recommended_ ([see here as to why](#4-if-you-dont-like-codio)), you'll need to install it), so you just need to issue a ``bundle install`` command in the terminal in the appropriate directory.
+Bundler is already installed on Codio, so you just need to issue a ``bundle install`` command in the terminal in the appropriate directory.
+If you're using your own machine, which is _not recommended_ (see here as to why](#4-if-you-dont-like-codio)), you'll need to install it first, if you haven't already.
 Unless the file forms a part of an overall application, you should be able to run it by issuing a ``ruby ...`` command at the terminal (where the dots are the Ruby file name).
+It should be clear from the lectures and looking at the code itself which files are meant to be run and which ones are not.

 # 3. Which Code Examples are Discussed in Which Lectures?